 Improve Transparency, Testing, and Surveillance

 City Hall must consistently communicate data and a clear strategy around COVID-19.
-To recover and rebuild, we must use data within the Boston Public Health Commission and partner with our City’s unique healthcare community, including community health centers, to deploy a robust testing and surveillance program.
+To contain the pandemic, recover, and rebuild, we must use data within the Boston Public Health Commission and partner with our City’s unique healthcare community, including community health centers, to deploy a robust testing and surveillance program.

-- Implement Transparent Surveillance.
+- Implement transparent surveillance.
 BPHC needs ongoing surveillance programs for COVID-19 just as it maintains for other infectious diseases like tuberculosis, meningitis, and HIV.
-High-quality surveillance demands robust data: BPHC should publish a weekly dashboard modeled off of the Commonwealth’s state-level report to provide real-time transparency about availability and utilization of testing, vaccinations, and rates of COVID-19 with neighborhood, race/ethnicity, occupation and age integrated throughout.
+High-quality surveillance demands robust data: BPHC should publish a daily dashboard modeled off of the Commonwealth’s state-level report to provide real-time transparency about availability and utilization of testing, vaccinations, and rates of COVID-19 with neighborhood, race and ethnicity, occupation, and age integrated throughout.

 Invest in Resilient Public Health Infrastructure

-Andrea will prioritize disease surveillance efforts to mitigate future pandemic risk and preventive services to build more resilient public health.
+Andrea will prioritize disease surveillance efforts to mitigate ongoing and future pandemic risk, and invest in preventive services to build more resilient public health.
+City Hall must consistently communicate data and a clear strategy around COVID-19.
 We must invest in our network of service provision to ensure that the entire city has a robust infrastructure, and tackle the fundamental social, environmental, and economic drivers of health in every “02” zip code.

 - Modernize BPHC.
-Public health leaders have gone above and beyond before, during and after the COVID-19 pandemic and they deserve the tools and resources they need to best serve all Bostonians.
+Public health leaders have gone above and beyond before, during, and after the COVID-19 pandemic and they deserve the tools and resources they need to best serve all Bostonians.
 The pandemic has demonstrated how vital a modern, 21st Century health commission is to Boston’s future.
-Andrea will elevate and focus the mission and leadership of BPHC to be able to do the work we all know matters so much to the health of our City — and build a commission that will be available to every neighborhood as the critical engine of health it can be, and will work to partner with our City’s incredibly strong healthcare community to ensure everyone in Boston can access the City’s unique, world-class medical resources.
+Andrea will elevate and refocus the mission and leadership of the BPHC, ensure Mayoral oversight, modernize the tools and resources at the Commission’s disposal, and build stronger partnerships with the healthcare community, nonprofits, and the private sector.

 - Fight for healthier neighborhoods.
 Andrea knows that a thriving city that works for everyone is built on the foundation of safe, affordable housing, good schools, access to healthy food, quality health care, and jobs that pay a living wage.
 As Mayor, she will deploy a comprehensive strategy to drive health in every zip code by investing in the social, economic, and environmental factors that influence health outcomes and help to build a more resilient Boston.